Xilinx/mlir-aie/test/unit_tests/07_cascade/README.md

-To build design, simply type:
+To build design, you need to have xchessde tools in your path.
+Then simply type:
 ```
-make aie13.elf
-make aie23.elf
+cd cascade_kernels
+./build_run.sh
+cd ..
-make aie_inc.cpp
+make
 ```
+This will generate the elfs and copy them into the 07_cascade directory.
 Then you can copy the entire 07_cascade diretory to the board and then compile the arm code on the board and run the test.
 ```
 scp -r 07_cascade xilinx@<board ip>:/home/xilinx/.
 ```